 My advice is to keep learning tips and tricks.
 Just know that of Pareto’s 80:20 law you are improving the 20% and not the 80%.
-If you want to continue fixing the 20% don’t read on.
-If you do want to improve the 80% take the ‘Take the 7 Week Time Management Challenge’ and keep reading.
+If you want to continue fixing the 20%, then don’t read on.
+If you do want to improve the 80%, then take the ‘Take the 7 Week Time Management Challenge’ and keep reading.

-The 7 week time management challenge is about addressing the very heart of your time management.
+The 7 week time management challenge is about addressing the very heart of your strategic time allocation skills.
 Making it healthy.
-Living, breathing, fit for its job, by improving your time management system.
+And living, breathing, and fit for its job, by improving your time management system.
 To have healthy time management they need to jump these 7 hurdles.
 By doing so you’ll have addressed the core of your time management system.

 Capturing is about the points of entry into your time management system.
-Where demands on your time arrive.
+Essentially, where demands on your time arrive.
 For example, your email inbox is a capture point.
-Your mind is another – Particularly, when you are at your desk remembering that you need to buy cornflakes after work, and then when you are in the supermarket you remember that you forgot to email that report earlier.
+Your mind is another – particularly when you are at your desk remembering that you need to buy cornflakes after work, and then when you are in the supermarket you remember that you forgot to email that report earlier.
 Capture points can be mind, electronic or paper.

 ‘Healthy Capturing’ is not using your memory, having as few capture points as possible.
-Making sure that wherever and whenever you are, you have a place to enter, write stuff down, capture it.
-A little like the 6 pockets of a Pool table.
-Each pocket captures balls at different times and different amounts.
-Then they need ‘Emptying’, which we’ll come to in Hurdle #3.
+Make sure that wherever and whenever you are, you have a place to enter, write stuff down, and capture it.
+It’s a little like the 6 pockets of a Pool table.
+Each pocket captures balls at different times and in different amounts.
+Then they need ‘Emptying,’ which we’ll come to in Hurdle #3.

 Listing is writing stuff down, be it old school with a pen & paper, or electronically with lists like ‘Remember the Milk’.
 Having the right amount of lists is key and you may have lists keeping track of lists, but if you trust them all then keep them all.
 Getting stuff out of your head is essential.
 It also gives you peace of mind that it is in a system that you can trust and that will remind you at the right time.

 Emptying is about assessing and emptying the capture points frequently.
 For example, your email inbox is a capture point.
-Most people assess and try to empty it all day.
+Most people assess and try to empty it all day, continuously trying to zero their inbox.
 The key to emptying is doing it at an appropriate frequency and making immediate decisions about what to do with each time demand.
-Then having the other parts of the time management system in place that enables you to place it somewhere else.
+Then have the other parts of the time management system in place that enables you to place it somewhere else.

 Healthy Emptying’ is not emptying continually, but assessing with quick decisions and then doing this process again the right number of times through the week.
-A little like emptying the dishwasher.
-If you don’t empty it the dishes will just keep stacking up until you then make more work for yourself having to empty the dishwasher, load it, and wash up.
+It’s a little like emptying the dishwasher.
+If you don’t empty it the dishes will just keep stacking up until you then make more work for yourself having to empty the dishwasher, load it, and wash it up.

 ‘Healthy Storing’ is having a trusted number of useful storage points.
 These are convenient, available and easy to use when you need to.
-A little like home.
+It’s a little like home.
 How many ‘messy drawers’ are there?
-Can you get what you need from the shed/garage when you need it or is it a bombsite?
+Can you get what you need from the shed/garage when you need it or is it a bomb site?
 Are all your key documents (House insurance, Guarantees, Warranties, etc.) in an easily accessible & useable place?